RITlug/TigerOS/CONTRIBUTING.md

 ## Contributing
 Please fork this repository and submit pull requests against the devel branch.
 Pull requests will be reviewed as time permits.
+Depending on the change you may also fork the repo and submit your PR against a new feature branch that you created.
+This is preferred if adding new code or items and not just modifying existing contents of the repo.
 Some things to keep in mind:
 * Due to this being a student run project, there may be a delay in getting a response from the developers.
 * All scripts added to github should have 644 permissions.